New Testament places associated with Jesus

-The New Testament narrative of the life of Jesus refers to a number of locations in the Holy Land and a Flight into Egypt.
+The New Testament narrative of the life of Jesus refers to several locations in the Holy Land and a Flight into Egypt.
 In these accounts the principal locations for the ministry of Jesus were Galilee and Judea, with activities also taking place in surrounding areas such as Perea and Samaria.

-Other places of interest to scholars include locations such as Caesarea Maritima where in 1961 the Pilate Stone was discovered as the only archaeological item that mentions the Roman prefect Pontius Pilate, by whose order Jesus was crucified.
+Other places of interest to scholars include locations such as Caesarea Maritima where in 1961 the Pilate stone was discovered as the only archaeological item that mentions the Roman prefect Pontius Pilate, by whose order Jesus was crucified.

-The narrative of the ministry of Jesus in the gospels is usually separated into sections that have a geographical nature: his Galilean ministry follows his baptism, and continues in Galilee and surrounding areas until the death of John the Baptist.
+The narrative of the ministry of Jesus in the Gospels is usually separated into sections that have a geographical nature: his Galilean ministry follows his baptism and continues in Galilee and surrounding areas until the death of John the Baptist.
 This phase of activities in the Galilee area draws to an end approximately in Matthew 17 and Mark 9.

-After the death of the Baptist, and Jesus' proclamation as Christ by Peter his ministry continues along his final journey towards Jerusalem through Perea and Judea.
+After the death of John the Baptist and Jesus' proclamation as Christ by Peter, his ministry continues along his final journey towards Jerusalem through Perea and Judea.
 The journey ends with his triumphal entry into Jerusalem in Matthew 21 and Mark 11.
-The final part of Jesus' ministry then takes place during the his last week in Jerusalem which ends in his crucifixion.
+The final part of Jesus' ministry then takes place during his last week in Jerusalem which ends in his crucifixion.

 Geography and ministry

 In the New Testament accounts, the principal locations for the ministry of Jesus were Galilee and Judea, with activities also taking place in surrounding areas such as Perea and Samaria.
 The gospel narrative of the ministry of Jesus is traditionally separated into sections that have a geographical nature.